cbarthlomef5/demo.f5.aws.cfe.public_to_private.conversion/README.md

 5. Open preferred terminal and navigate to main directory of code
 6. Run "main.sh" from root directory
 7. Wait for deployment to complete
-    * Deployment will deploy the following items to be used for the demo
-        * AWS Environment
-        * Windows Server Bastion Host
+    * Full deployment is ~15-20 minutes
+8. Once deployment is complete, log into Windows Bastion host and validate connectivity to BigIPs
-            * Server public IP can be obtained from AWS console
+    * All IP addresses can be found from AWS console

+# Demo Steps
+1. Show application availability via public IP
+2. Show failover between appliances